SDCDevOps/helpr/README.md

     import "github.com/SDCDevOps/helpr/filemgr"

     func main() {
-      content := "This is a test content" filename := "test.txt"
+      content1 := "This is my CONTENT1"
+      filename := "test.txt"

       // File will be created if it does not exist.
-      // If file already exist, nothing will happen (content will NOT be written into it).
+      // If file already exist and overwriteIfExist=false (3rd param), nothing will happen (content will NOT be written into it).
-      // If you want to write the content into the file if it already exist, just use standard os.Create() err := filemgr.CreateFileIfNotExist(filename, content)
+      // If file already exist and overwriteIfExist=true, file will be truncated and content (2nd param) will be written into it. err := filemgr.CreateFileIfNotExist(filename, content1, true)
       if err != nil {
         log.Panic(fmt.Sprintf("Error calling CreateFileIfNotExist: %s", err.Error()))
+      }

+      content2 := "My CONTENT2"
+      err = filemgr.AppendFileCreateIfNotExist(filename, content2) // content2 will be appended to file.
+      if err != nil {
+        log.Panic(fmt.Sprintf("Error calling AppendFileCreateIfNotExist: %s", err.Error()))
       }

       notExist, err := filemgr.FileNotExist(filename) // notExist will be false since file is created earlier.